ywamsendai/ywamsendai-wiki/docs/index.md

 ## Givers and Advancers: We are in this together!

 The Japanese people cannot be reached by a few individuals alone.
-In YWAM Sendai, non of our team members receive a normal wage, but instead rely on God's provision - primarily through people all over the world who believe in what we are doing.
+In YWAM Sendai, none of our team members receive a normal wage, but instead rely on God's provision - primarily through people around the world who believe in what we are doing.

 Traditionally, there has been a disconnect between the Givers (those sending financial support to the overseas missionary) and the Advancers (those that are on the ground making things happen to advance the Kingdom - the missionaries).
 Actually, the Givers and the Advancers are working together equally!